timbenniks/timbenniks.github.com/_posts/2012-06-29-component-based-design.md

 If you use a tool like [Jira](http://www.atlassian.com/jira "Jira issue and project tracking") you are in luck.
 You can define the components in there and assign them issues, user stories and estimates.
 Each component has a set of requirements.
 When you plan a sprint, you just add a bunch of components to create a user journey and you are done.

 ### QA department
 Because we are dealing with components that have their own rules and responsibilities defined the QA person can run his test scripts against just one component.
 When you make each component reachable by a url, automatic testing gets a lot easier.
-Next to this, test scripts can be categorised by component and matched to Jira issues and user stories.
+Next to this, test scripts can be categorized by component and matched to Jira issues and user stories.

 ### Designers
 In Photoshop you can design the components as smart objects.
 To create a page you only have to import the smart objects and arrange them properly.
 Once you change the design of a smart object it is updated on all places where the smart object has been used.